Mahmud Shah of Jaunpur: Cultural contributions

 During his reign, the Jaunpur Sultanate flourished and was prosperous.
 Mahmud Sharqi was a capable ruler who dedicated himself to strengthening his religion and sultanate.
 He is known to have commissioned the construction of several mosques, although specific details about these constructions are not widely documented.
 Additionally, he undertook the restoration of the Atala Mosque, Jaunpur which had been built by his predecessors.

 Sultan Mahmud Sharqi, much like his father, had a deep appreciation for art and architecture, as demonstrated by the construction of splendid buildings, palaces, and grand mosques across his kingdom.
 The capital city of Jaunpur, in particular, was embellished with exquisite mosques, with the Lal Darwazah Masjid (Ruby Gate Mosque) standing out as a notable example.
 Adjacent to this mosque, construction was completed on the splendid palace belonging to his favored queen, Bibi Raji, during the same period.Three Arabic inscriptions from the time of Mahmud have been discovered in Bihar.
 The earliest inscription, dated Rajab 1, 847 (25 October 1443), commemorates the construction of a Jāma mosque by a devout individual named Sayyid Ajmal.
-In the inscription, Ajmal is described as Sadr-i jahan at the behest of Malik- ush Sharq, Nasir, the son of Baha, who served as the muqta or governor of Khitta in Bihar during Mahmud Sharqi's reign in 847/1443-4.
+In the inscription, Ajmal is described as Sadr-i jahan at the behest of Malik- ush Sharq, Nasir, the son of Baha, who served as the muqta or governor of Khitta in Bihar during Mahmud Sharqi's reign in 1443-4.

-Architecture

 The only surviving piece of architecture of his reign is the Lal Darwaza mosque, commissioned by his queen, Bibi Raji.